microsoft/fluentui/rfcs/react-components/extension-packages.md

 However these packages are not considered a part of the core library.
 These packages must follow the requirements mentioned earlier above.

+There is no obligation to publish under this scope.
+However the requirements we set will be only be minimal to ensure some consistency under the Fluent UI umbrella, which will build confidence for users who want to consume Fluent UI conformant packages.

 #### Self code hosting

 Code for `@fluentui/contrib` packages should be self hosted.
 The Fluent UI team will provide bootstraping utilities